gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 the SCTP assocation is protected by the DTLS 1.3 Chunk some additional states needs to be passed.
 First DTLS Chunk needs be initializied in the PROTECTION INTILIZATION state.
-This MAY be accomplished by the procedure defined in {{I-D.westerlund-tsvwg-sctp-DTLS-handshake}}, or through other methods that results in at least one DCI has initialized state.
+This MAY be accomplished by the procedure defined in {{I-D.westerlund-tsvwg-sctp-DTLS-handshake}}.
 When that has been accomplished one enters the VALIDATION state where one validates the exchange of the DTLS 1.3 Chunk Protected Association Parameter and any alternative protection solutions.
 If that is successful one enters the PROTECTED